-My mother was a highly dedicated and successful teacher.
-She had high expectations of my siblings and me that we sought very hard to meet.
+My mother was a highly dedicated and successful Indian teacher.
+She had high expectations of my siblings and me, which we sought hard to meet.
 I was a successful student throughout my school life with consistently excellent results.
 This academic dedication resulted in me gaining admission to the prestigious Government Dental College and Hospital, Ahmedabad, the entry for which is highly competitive.
 The College provided a challenging and comprehensive dental education with early and frequent exposure to patients; I graduated in 2008.

 I have happily worked with, treated, and socialized with people of many ethnic and social backgrounds.
 I enjoy sharing knowledge of my own culture and learning about others.
 I get along well with others and have a well-developed sense of humor.
 I speak Gujarati, Hindi, and English fluently.
 I have been learning French recreationally, where I have attained intermediate fluency, and I am working to extend my knowledge of this beautiful and expressive language.

 I am confident that I have the potential to become a first-class dentist in the US.
-I am sure that I possess the characteristics, experience, education, value, and training to enable me to add value to the program.
+I am sure I possess the characteristics, experience, education, value, and training to add value to the program.
 If selected, I can assure the reader that I shall apply myself with great enthusiasm and diligence to excel rather than merely succeed.